honiecraft/Ecommerce-Sale-and-Traffic-Analysis/README.md

 #### Result
 ![image](https://github.com/user-attachments/assets/913cd7f6-26ea-41f1-a7d3-1dcd28c7509f)

+Average pageviews for **non-purchases** are **higher** than those for **purchases**: more than x3 in June and more than x2.5 in July.
 </details>

+___

-### :black_nib: 5.
-Average transactions per user
+### 5. Average transactions per user
+Transactions per User is a metric that measures the **average number of transactions made by each individual user on a website**.

-Average number of transactions per user that made a purchase in July 2017
+:black_nib: Average number of transactions per user that made a purchase in July 2017.
 <details>
 <summary>Click to expand query!</summary>